webix-hub/docs/data/api/refs/ui.treemap.md

 {{api
-- api/link/ui.treemap_$drag_other.md - method called when drag operation initiated
-- api/link/ui.treemap_$draghtml_other.md - defines how dragged item will look
-- api/link/ui.treemap_$dragin_other.md - method called when item moved on possible drop landing during dnd
-- api/link/ui.treemap_$dragmark_other.md - method called during dnd when some item in the component need to be marked as active drop target
-- api/link/ui.treemap_$dragout_other.md - method called when item moved out of possible drop landing during dnd
-- api/link/ui.treemap_$drop_other.md - method called when item dragged and dropped on valid target
-- api/link/ui.treemap_$dropallow_other.md - can be redefine if you need custom drop rules
 - api/link/ui.treemap_$getsize_other.md - returns the current size of the component
 - api/link/ui.treemap_$height_other.md - current height of the view
 - api/link/ui.treemap_$scope_other.md - scope for resolving event and method names